What is Listing?

 - Negotiate the sale price to enable you to undertake the works yourself after purchase, with listed building consent.

-If you choose the latter option, prior to exchanging contracts, you are strongly advised to book a pre-application listed building surgery with a conservation officer to discuss the findings of the compliance check and receive advice on how the situation can be remedied, and the resulting works that will be required.
+If you choose the latter option, prior to exchanging contracts, you are strongly advised to request pre-application advice to discuss the findings of the compliance check and receive advice on how the situation can be remedied, and the resulting works that will be required.
 This will enable you to decide whether to proceed with the purchase of the property and investigate the costs of undertaking such works.

 If you purchase the property, one of the first things you should do is to take a full photographic record of both the outside and inside of the property (i.e. before your furniture has been installed or the property redecorated).
 This will help to settle any future questions as to the condition and appearance of the property before you moved in, including all fixtures and fittings.